JanosMozer/black-hole-simulations/README.md

 ## Acknowledgements

-Special thanks to **kavan010**, from whom I copied the OpenGL configurations that helped get this project running.
+Special thanks to **kavan010**, who's work I used for OpenGL configurations that helped get this project running.